Medical Negligence and Malpractice in Singapore

 Where to Find Recourse

 In cases of medical negligence, legal recourse may be available to the victim.
 Legal advice may be sought and litigation may be commenced against the errant doctor.
 Depending on the amount that the victim is claiming for, the case can be heard in either the General Division of the High Court or the State Courts.

 Most medical practitioners have medical malpractice insurance to insure their legal liabilities in the event of a legal claim.
 Of the approximately 10,000 doctors in Singapore, a majority are insured by the London-based Medical Protection Society.
 In some cases the victim may also choose instead to sue the clinic or hospital, which is likely to have deeper pockets than a junior doctor.

 Nevertheless, litigation can be very costly and should be avoided as much as possible.
-The state of the legal system means that a plaintiff needs to engage a lawyer, seek medical expert witness testimony, legally review medical records, and be subject to corroborative medical examinations that can take a substantial amount of time.
+The state of the legal system means that a claimant needs to engage a lawyer, seek medical expert witness testimony, legally review medical records, and be subject to corroborative medical examinations that can take a substantial amount of time.

 Out-of-court settlements binding the victim and the culprit are sometimes reached to recompense the victim and minimise legal fees incurred by both sides.
 Besides litigation, other avenues are also available for the victim to seek redress.